-Nominations that are pending when the Senate adjourns sine die or recesses for more than 30 days are returned to the President unless the Senate, by unanimous consent, waives the rule requiring their return (Senate Rule XXXI, clause 6).
-If a nomination is returned, and the President still desires Senate consideration, he must submit a new nomination to the Senate.
+Nominations that are pending when the Senate adjourns sine die at the end of a session or recesses for more than 30 days are returned to the President unless the Senate, by unanimous consent, waives the rule requiring their return (Senate Rule XXXI, clause 6).
+If a nomination is returned, and the President still desires Senate consideration, he must submit a new nomination.